VAS Livehouse on Wanhangdu Rd., Changning

 When I went to see Mark Redito, it felt like a house party: lively, colorful, loud, and positive.
 You would look around and people were vibing without the pressures of having to move around too much for space to breathe - it was refreshing.

-Next, LOFAS pres.
-Heavy Party, make sure to check it out if you like heavy metal!
+Next, at LOFAS is Cee "Bring Me Back Tour" Live in Shanghai so make sure to check it out if you like C-Rap!

 *You can also read my Mark Redito review here.